Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Case Author: Indre Bileviciute-Ljungar

-Focused on fibromyalgia’s complex biopsychosocial phenotype, this session examines assessment, individualized treatment planning, and integration of rehabilitative strategies.
+Focused on fibromyalgia's complex biopsychosocial phenotype, this session examines assessment, individualised treatment planning, and integration of rehabilitative strategies.

 Learning objective: Apply a biopsychosocial framework to the assessment and multidisciplinary management of fibromyalgia.